 And I told some people about that.
 What I didn’t realize was that I was going to get a lot of negative responses.
 When I told people about the amazing things that I experienced when I changed my diet.

 Sounds like Gary.

 I guess.
-As you experienced, I just quickly say as you experienced, finding this negativity, and this defense, when you start to talk about nutrition is fascinating Bill and especially when you can see how much it helps people.
+As you experienced, I just quickly say, that finding this negativity, and this defense, when you start to talk about nutrition is fascinating Bill especially when you can see how much it helps people.

 So go back to our journey, I guess into all of this.
 Gary was diagnosed with a very aggressive pituitary tumor in 2000.
 And so like you out of the blue, suddenly he was in the hands of doctors and health professionals who he had to trust in his management.